SwatiVerma2/Jira-Notes/README.md

    - Done: This column contains tasks or stories that have been completed and approved.
 It indicates that the work is finished and no further action is required.
      ![image](https://github.com/user-attachments/assets/92093fa8-8b75-48b9-9dee-909f2b64fba2)

+8. Issue:
+   An Issue is a generic term that refers to any task, bug, feature request, or any other type of work item that needs to be tracked and managed.
+   Issues are the fundamental units of work in Jira and can be categorized into different types, such as:
+   - Story: A user-centric requirement or feature.
+   - Bug: A problem or error in the software that needs to be fixed.
+   - Task: A piece of work that needs to be done, often more granular than a story.
+   - Epic: A large body of work that can be broken down into smaller tasks or stories.
+   - Sub-task: A smaller piece of work that is part of a larger issue.
+     Each issue has various attributes, such as a summary, description, priority, status, assignee, and more, which help in tracking and managing the work.

+9. Ticket:
+   A ticket is essentially an issue that is created to track a specific request or problem reported by a user or customer.
+Tickets are commonly used in Jira Service Management  (formerly Jira Service Desk),         where they represent customer support requests, incidents, or service requests.

+  Key Difference: The term "issue" is more general and can refer to any type of work item in Jira, while "ticket" is more specific to support or service requests.

 Example
 Epic → big goal [Learn Docker]
 Story → as a devops learner i  should learn docker